- Learning Centre

 “People looking for help want someone who has seen and lived through his/her own imperfection and can help work on real-world strategies for managing it.”

-Glen Hickerson has been involved with the Law Society’s Mentor Connect program for a year.
+Glen Hickerson has been involved with the Law Society’s Mentor Connect program since 2017.

 Why he became involved with Mentor Connect: